claudiodangelis/qrcp/README.md

 ```
 ### Network Interface

 `qrcp` will try to automatically find the suitable network interface to use for the transfers.
-If more than one suitable interface is found ,it asks you to choose one.
+If more than one suitable interface is found, it asks you to choose one.

 If you want to use a specific interface, pass the `--interface` (or `-i`) flag: